Anderson-Barcellos/Dicom-PDF/README.md

 6. **Growth Assessment**: Plots fetal measurements against standard growth curves
 7. **Customized Reporting**: Generates professional PDF reports with images and charts
 8. **Structured File Organization**: Individual patient folders with organized Images and Report subfolders
+9. **Robust Testing & Validation Framework**: Includes utilities for validating each processing step, logging, and automated test execution (see below)
+10. **Automated & Interactive Testing**: Test framework allows for both automated and interactive patient testing, including CI/CD integration

+## Testing & Validation Framework

+A comprehensive test framework is included to ensure the reliability and reproducibility of the DICOM PDF processing pipeline.

+### Main Components

+- **test_single_patient.py**: Run the full pipeline for a selected patient, interactively or by ID.
+- **test_utils.py**: Utility functions for validation, logging, and file integrity checks.
+- **run_automated_test.py**: Script for automated testing (CI/CD).
+- **validate_test_framework.py**: Validates the test framework and environment.
+- **TEST_README.md**: Full documentation for the test framework.

+### Features

+- **Interactive Patient Selection**: List and select patients from Orthanc for testing.
+- **Step-by-Step Validation**: Each processing step is validated with detailed logs.
+- **Automated Test Reports**: Generates JSON reports for each test run.
+- **File Structure Validation**: Ensures all expected files and folders are created.
+- **Quality Checks**: Validates image quality, OCR accuracy, and report structure.
+- **Comprehensive Logging**: Logs to both file and console for easy debugging.

+### Expected Folder Structure

+test_results/
+├── Pacientes

 ## Technical Details